goodfire-ai/sglang-deployment-poc/LESSONS_LEARNED.md

 ### Fresh observations
 - The virtual environment currently ships **sglang 0.5.2** and **PyTorch 2.8.0+cu128** (`.venv/bin/python -c "import sglang, torch; print(sglang.__version__, torch.__version__)"`), which is newer than the 0.4.x stack captured earlier and includes PyTorch’s stricter collective fingerprint enforcement.
+- Attempting to install **sglang 0.4.4** under Python 3.12 fails because the pinned dependency `sgl-kernel==0.0.5` has no wheels for 3.12; a Python 3.10 virtualenv is required for that downgrade (handled automatically by `slurm/llama3-70b-single-node-v044.sbatch` via `python3.10 -m venv`).
 - The crash happens inside `Scheduler.recv_requests()` while calling `broadcast_pyobj` over the TP CPU (Gloo) process group, i.e., before any NCCL traffic is issued (`sglang/srt/managers/scheduler.py:1002-1053`, `sglang/srt/utils.py:1026-1072`).
 - Rank 0 hitting sequence 30 while the other ranks stall at 18 means that roughly six extra broadcast cycles (size + payload) completed on the source rank while lagging ranks were stuck elsewhere in the overlap loop.
 This points to a scheduler ordering bug instead of a transport failure.